How to Peel and Cut Butternut Squash

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-In my opinion, the most important part of this recipe is having a sharp knife because you want to be able to slice clean through the butternut squash, which can be tough sometimes.
+In my opinion, the most important part of this recipe is having a sharp knife because you want to be able to slice clean through the whole butternut squash, which can be tough sometimes.

 So make sure your knife is sharp and the blade is decently long so you can cut easily.